lmc-eu/jobs-ui/src/styleguide.md

 # <a name="changelog"></a>Changelog

 ## v2.10.0
-- Changed *small-search* width to block with IE8 fix to fixed width
+- Changed *small-search* width to block

 ## v2.9.0
 - Add new icon: